Walter Rollo: Political career

 He and Morrison Mann MacBride were instrumental in negotiating a coalition government between the Independent Labour Party and the United Farmers of Ontario under E.C.
 Drury, which lasted until 1923.
-As a result of those negotiations, the ILP had the right to nominate two of its members to the new government: Rollo became the Province's first Minister of Labour—a position that had been created immediately before the election by the previous Conservative government of William Hearst—and Harry Mills became the first Minister of Mines.
+As a result of those negotiations, the ILP had the right to nominate two of its members to the new government: Rollo became the Province's first Minister of Health and Labour—in charge of a department that had been created immediately before the election by the previous Conservative government of William Hearst, as well as overseeing the Provincial Board of Health.
+Harry Mills became the first Minister of Mines.
 This caused a confrontation within the ILP, as MacBride had sought to be nominated to the Labour position.

 During his time as Minister, Rollo brought in several enhancements to Ontario's labour laws: